gpilgrim2670/SwimMap/README.md

 Contains details about the SwimMap project and author

 #### More R based Swimming Content
-Greg Pilgrim, the author of SwimMap, also wrote and continues to update the `SwimmeR` package, available from CRAN or (github)[https://github.com/gpilgrim2670/SwimmeR].
-He also runs the blog (Swimming + Data Science)[https://pilgrim.netlify.app/].
+Greg Pilgrim, the author of SwimMap, also wrote and continues to update the `SwimmeR` package, available from CRAN or [github](https://github.com/gpilgrim2670/SwimmeR).
+He also runs the blog [Swimming + Data Science](https://pilgrim.netlify.app/).